JasperFx/marten/README.md

 We're using [Fixie](https://github.com/fixie/fixie) and [Shouldly](https://github.com/shouldly/shouldly) for unit testing and [paket](https://fsprojects.github.io/Paket/) for improved Nuget workflow.
 We're temporarily using rake for build automation.

+## Storyteller Specs

+We're also using [Storyteller](http://storyteller.github.io) for some of the very data intensive automated tests.
+To open the Storyteller editor, use the command `rake open_st` from the command line or `rake storyeller` to run the Storyteller specs.